Baby’s Tears, Mind-Your-Own-Business, Etc.

 I will tell you this much, this plant started growing right off the bat.

 It wasn’t long before I realized I messed up… I had just laid the cutting on top of the potting soil and put a little on top.
-The stem continued growing in the same direction as if were still attached.
-I probably should have put the end in the in the soil, but I at first I was thinking this plant was some species of Sedum.
+The stem continued growing in the same direction as if it were still attached.
+I probably should have put the end in the soil, huh?

 Even though I knew I had screwed up and this plant was going to continue to grow as it pleased I just ignored it.
 I had several conversations with this plant about it being belligerent.
 It ignored me as well and said, “It is your fault I am growing like this and there isn’t anything I can do to change and you still have me in this tiny pot.”
 Hmmm… Well, at that point, or should I say “all this time” it was in the same small pot I had originally laid the cutting in.
 So, I decided I needed to do something.